crs4/bbmri-it-school-tutorials/10-tutorial-ETL/ETL_tutorial.md

 ## Implementing an ETL Pipeline
-I this section we will try to implement an ETL pipeline, starting from the samples database implemented in the Data Management tutorial, using SQLAlchemy.
+I this section we will try to implement an ETL pipeline, starting from the samples database created in the Data Management tutorial, using SQLAlchemy.
 If you remember, that database had the following schema:
 ```mermaid
 erDiagram